Signatures of dynamical activity in the hot gas profiles of groups and clusters in the FLAMINGO simulations: Dynamical State Across Mass Redshift

 It is hard to compare our results directly with past observational works, but we can qualitatively assess whether our conclusions match those of observational studies.
 One such study is presented in \cite{gozaliasl2019}.
 They focused on the BGG--X-ray peak offset, defining this as the ratio of angular separation between the BGG and X-ray peak to the group's radius: $\Delta r/R_\mathrm{200c}$.
 Their sample, taken from the COSMOS X-ray survey \citep{Scoville2007}, included galaxy groups with $M_\mathrm{200c} = 8 \times 10^{12} - 3\times10^{14} \mathrm{M}_{\odot}$ at $0.08 < z < 1.53$, being most comparable to our $\log_{10}(M_\mathrm{500c}/\mathrm{M}_{\odot}) = 13.5-14$ groups sample.
 They found that the BGG offset decreases with increasing mass (at fixed redshift) and decreasing redshift (at fixed mass).
 Although we use centroid shift, we find this is only true for the offset vs redshift case and see the opposite trend between offset and halo mass.

-We can only speculate about why these results show the inverse trend with mass compared to our simulations and to general theoretical expecation.
+We can only speculate about why these results show the inverse trend with mass compared to our simulations and to general theoretical expectation.
 The observed large offsets in groups could suggest underlying physical processes not fully captured in the models.
 However, recent work by \cite{Roche_2024} has shown that observational methods using gas can overestimate these offsets by factors of $\sim$30.
+An additional issue arising from observations is the misalignment between the location of the BGG and the centre of potential in groups.
+Such objects have been shown to happen in up to $\sim 25\%$ of observed groups \citep{Skibba2010}, potentially creating further departure from our results.
 We should also note the \cite{gozaliasl2019} results primarily reflect the fact that smaller objects that are merging will have larger offsets.
 These same systems in our simulations may be ignored or taken to be subhalos within the larger cluster.
 We are therefore cautious about direct comparisons with such studies without fully taking observational effects into account.

 A closer look at each dynamical probe in Fig. \ref{fig:medians} provides insight into both the nature of each measurement as well as features in the simulations themselves.
 The stellar mass gap vs redshift relation shows resolution-dependent evolution: for the m8 runs, $\Mstar$ has a steeper gradient than in the m9 runs.
 A smaller $\Mstar$ at earlier times will be caused either by fainter BCGs and/or brighter satellite; we find that fainter BCGs are the dominant driver in our case.
 However, we should note the most massive clusters in the m8 and m9 simulations were not included in the $z=0$ calibration of the subgrid feedback.
 Despite matching the data reasonably well, this means that large objects at $z=1$ (the progenitors of the low redshift massive systems), lie outside the calibrated mass range for both resolutions -- see Section \ref{ch:flamingo}.
 The main property driving this difference is likely to be feedback, with AGN in central BCGs for m8 objects being able to quench star formation more effectively at higher redshift, resulting in the sharper decline in $\Mstar$.